Visit Azul.com Support

 Command-Line Option Description Default

 Allocate code cache and related data structures at virtual address within 2 GB.
-Only available for x86_64 platforms.
-ARM64 is unsupported.
+The maximum supported code cache size while this option is disabled is 1758 MB.

 true